michalroots/tdf-handbook/participate/circles.md

 Members contributing their energy within a Circle get compensated with tokens.

-For more information about each Circle and how to join, please consult our [Pink Paper](https://docs.google.com/document/d/177JkHCy0AhplsaEEYpFHBsiI6d4uLk0TgURSKfBIewE/mobilebasic#h.slung3isnj8q)
+For more information about each Circle and how to join, please consult our [Pink Paper](https://docs.google.com/document/d/177JkHCy0AhplsaEEYpFHBsiI6d4uLk0TgURSKfBIewE/mobilebasic#h.slung3isnj8q).

+You can view our current

+- [Sobol Board](https://sobol.io/d/public/tdf/circles)- visualises roles within circles